-The dual Master of Juris Doctor/Master of Business Administration degrees are offered in partnership with Mercer University’s Walter F. George School of Law.
+The Combined Master of Business Administration/Juris Doctor program is offered in partnership with Mercer University’s Walter F. George School of Law.
 This program, which is completed in three years, is designed for students who recognize the deeply interconnected relationship between law and business and desire to study and gain expertise in both fields.

-For the graduate business portion of the degrees, Juris Doctor/Master of Business Administration students take Evening MBA classes on the Macon campus.
-JD/MBA students do not enroll in any graduate business classes until after completing the first full year of law school.
+For the graduate business portion of the degrees, students take Evening MBA classes on the Macon campus.
+MBA/J.D. students do not enroll in any graduate business classes until after completing the first full year of law school.
 Graduate business courses are taken simultaneously with law courses during the student’s second and third years in law school.

-JD/MBA students have a unique opportunity to develop connections with working graduate business students, business faculty, and the business community.
-Mercer’s Juris Doctor/Master of Business Administration program enables students to learn the theory of key business disciplines (for example, economics, accounting, finance, marketing, and management) as well as their practical application in preparation for a legal or a business career.
+MBA/J.D. students have a unique opportunity to develop connections with working graduate business students, business faculty, and the business community.
+Mercer’s Combined Master of Business Administration/Juris Doctor program enables students to learn the theory of key business disciplines (for example, economics, accounting, finance, marketing, and management) as well as their practical application in preparation for a legal or a business career.

-The curriculum of the Juris Doctor/Macon Evening Master of Business Administration Program consists of three required foundational prerequisites plus ten MBA-level courses:
+The curriculum of the Combined Macon Evening Master of Business Administration/Juris Doctor program consists of three required foundational prerequisites plus ten MBA-level courses: